 All students applying for a degree are charged the graduation fee whether or not they participate in the graduation ceremony.
-The fee covers graduation expenses, diplomas, honors cords, mailing supplies, postage, and first year dues for the Alumni Association.
+The fee covers graduation expenses, diplomas, honors cords, mailing supplies, and postage.

 Commencement Ceremony and Graduation Dates

 The university has several graduation dates but commencement happens only once each year in May.
 Regardless of graduation date, all OCU graduates are invited to participate in the commencement ceremony, although attendance is optional.
 Graduates will receive detailed instructions concerning the commencement from the Registrar once they apply for graduation and coursework is reviewed to ensure program completion.